necozita/databasion/README.md

 ## GIT

 Much like SVN, if the project is commited to a GIT repo, the _--git_ switch will auto-add and commit all the project files.
 If there isn't a repository, it will also initialize a new one for you.

+## Version Control

+There is now a system in place to do crontab driven auto-updates.
+This allows the data to be updated without anyone having to access any systems.

+First update _config/google.yml_'s cron section to reflect your project settings.
+The _options_ are your standard databasion switches.
+Make sure to supply a location for the version file so that it can be read at a later date.

+Next, add a _Version_ spreadsheet to the master worksheet.
+In the A1 field use whichever number works best to start versioning with.
+When using this to manage the project, if the number is higher than before then the system will be updated.
+Currently version controlled rollbacks are not implemented.

+Finally, add the databasion script to crontab.

+Example crontab:

+    */1 * * * * cd /home/my_user/project && databasion -r

+This checks the Version spreadsheet once a minute, and if the version has changed runs databasion with the supplied options.

+Note:  This could easily be used from the commandline as well, and not just crontab.

 ## Roadmap